Average Retirement Savings by Age & How Much You Need

 It’s probably no surprise that the age group with the least money set aside for retirement is the youngest.
 Retirement seems like a faraway fantasy when you’re launching your career.
 At that age, you’re more likely to be saving to buy a house or preparing to start a family.

 Those between the ages of 18 and 29 are by far the largest group with no retirement savings at all.
-Of respondents, 42 percent stated that they believed their retirement savings was on track.
-“On track” was defined as $10,000 or more by respondents, making it likely the average retirement savings among that group is lower than $10,000.
+Of respondents, 29 percent stated that they believed their retirement savings was on track.
+In the 2018-2019 survey, respondents in this age group defined “on track” defined as $10,000 or more by respondents, making it likely the average retirement savings among that group is lower than $10,000.
 However, the survey lumped those who are 30 and up with the 30 to 44 age group, and that group is much more proactive than their twenty-something counterparts.

 Ages 35 to 44